danielcirket/danielcirket.github.io/_posts/2017-5-15-Programming-Language-Part-1-Introduction.md

 minor differences, the main one being module level method declarations - I envision this replacing the need for static methods / classes at this stage.

+## Summary

+This gives us a fair bit of work to do, even just to getting a working front-end that produces a checked AST.
+With that in mind the next post in this series will be implementing a tokenizer so stay tuned for part 2!